Zenika/feedzback/.circleci/README.md

 The GCP Project needs to have a Docker [Google Artifact Repository](https://console.cloud.google.com/artifacts) created named `builds` for the CI to work properly.

+## Domain mapping

+This can be done after a first deployment: through Domain mappings in GCP (for the server), and Firebase console (for the client).

 ### IAM

 It requires a few privileges as well: